LaiKash/ReactParser/README.md

 ### Known Issues

 Backtracking in the regex will miss some functions.
-Need to improve the regex.

 ---